NailAllayarov/Getting-and-cleaning-data-course-project/README.md

 # Other files

-***CodeBook.md*** contains description of the variables and transformations that were used to manipulate the data.
+***code book.md*** contains description of the variables and transformations that were used to manipulate the data.

 ***tidy_data.txt*** contains the tidy data set which was created in the final step of the R-Script.